KRFOSS/kali-docs/introduction/what-image-to-download/index.md

 ##### Everything

 This image is meant for offline scenarios, when you want to use Kali Linux in a place that has no network connectivity.
-The image is *huge* (more than 9GB), as it contains most of Kali tools already.
+The image is *huge* (more than 9GB), as it contains nearly all of Kali's tools already.
 It's only available for the 64-bit architecture, and it can be downloaded via BitTorrent only.

 Kali "everything" is not exactly an image, it's a flavor.
 You can download either the **Installer Everything** image or the **Live Everything** image.
 In both case, all the tools are already there, no need for an Internet connection.